emtee40/adebar-wiki/AppDetails-explained.md

 Where the link goes to depends on where the app was installed from – and which URL you have defined for that source (see `APP_MARKET_URL` in [[Configuration]]).

+* **storage used (app/data/cache):** how much storage space an app consumes.
+  These details are not available before Android 7 (Nougat), and are incomplete until Android 8 (Oreo) (on *Android Go* even with Oreo it seems) – so you might either miss them completely or see `(unknown)` entries for app data here on older Android versions.
 * **first installed:** when the app was initially installed.
 For apps that came pre-installed with the device, this often is a fictive date, as in this example.